-Ping isn’t just a measure of “performance”.
+Ping isn’t just a measure of “performance.”
 Specifically, it’s a measure of the latency between your computer and a remote device.
-A ping tells you the time it takes for a single packet to leave your computer, reach a remote server, and then return to you.
+A ping tells you the time it takes for a single package of data (known as a “packet”) to leave your computer, reach a remote server, and then return to you.

-This is very perceptible in online games.
-For example, if you’re playing a game with a 20 ms ping, you should have very low latency.
+Ping is very perceptible in online games.
+For example, if you’re playing a game with a 20ms ping, you should have very low latency.
 Actions you take appear to take place in the game near instantly.
-If you have a higher ping like 200 ms, actions you take will be noticeably delayed and you won’t be able to keep up with other people playing the game.
+If you have a higher ping like 200ms, actions you take will be noticeably delayed and you won’t be able to keep up with other people playing the game.

-Ping may sometimes just be displayed as “latency”, but it’s basically the same thing.
-Games often display ping with a visual color to help you understand how good your ping is at a glance — green is good, yellow is borderline, and red is bad.
+Sometimes, games and software will call ping “latency,” but it’s the same thing.
+Games often identify ping with color to help you understand how good your ping is at a glance.
+Typically, a green ping is ideal, yellow is borderline, and red is bad.

-Here’s how a ping works, in a simplified way:
+Here’s how ping works, in a simplified way:

-- Your computer sends a small package of data — known as a packet in networking terms — to a remote computer.
+- Your computer sends a small packet of data to a remote computer.

-- The remote computer receives the packet, which requests it reply.
+- The remote computer receives the packet, which requests a reply.